wildwyss/ip6-usertests/README.md

 library further.

 ## Procedure of the user test
-1. Clone this repository
+1. Clone this repository (use the main branch)
 2. Serve the file [index.html](./index.html) using a dev server and open it in your favourite browser.
    It is an empty HTML page.
 3. Open the browser console, as all results of this test will be shown there.
 4. Open the file [userTest.js](./userTest.js) in an editor of your choice.
 5. Solve to exercises based on two different aspects of this ip6.
 All exercises are marked with TODO.
 6. Please fill out the [questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSfv-ugjTS4DJAMPY4JHHt37nQdKZRfwjLsdXPoPc6DzONm-bg/viewform?usp=sf_link).